Baigujing

-Baigujing (白骨精 (Báigǔjīng)) is a demon from the 16th century novel Journey to the West.
+Baigujing (白骨精 (Báigǔjīng)) is a demon from the 16th-century novel Journey to the West.
 The name is translated into English as White Bone Spirit in the William John Francis Jenner translation.
 Baigujing is a shapeshifting demoness, and in her true form she is depicted as a skeleton.

 Baigujing was a demon who desired to eat the flesh of Tang Sanzang.
-She disguised herself as a village girl and offered him and his disciples poisonous fruits.
-Due to her strong powers, only Sun Wukong could detect that she was a demon.
+It disguised itself as a village girl and offered Tang Sanzang and his disciples poisonous fruits.
+Due to Baigujing's strong powers, only Sun Wukong could detect that she was a demon.
 He hit her with his staff, seemingly killing her.
-The group's leader Tang Sanzang is angered at Sun Wukong and performs the Band-tightening spell but Sha Wujing placates the situation.
-Sun Wukong tried to explain to everyone what she was but they didn't believe him.
+Tang Sanzang is angered at Sun Wukong and performs the Band-tightening spell, but Sha Wujing placates the situation.
+Sun Wukong tried to explain that the 'village girl' was a demon, but they didn't believe him.
 Tang Sanzang believed she was an innocent and buried her.
-Having survived the attack, she dug underground to recover.
+Having survived the attack, Baigujing dug underground to recover.

-She returned a second time disguised as an elderly woman.
-She lied to the group, causing them to believe that the village girl from earlier was her daughter.
-Sun Wukong sees through her disguise once again and kills her.
-The group's leader Tang Sanzang is angered again at Sun Wukong and performs the Band-tightening spell again but Sha Wujing placates the situation and the group continues to not believe him.
-She returns a third time as an elderly man who lies about having a daughter and wife.
-The group immediately felt guilty as they believed they were the two women Sun Wukong had slain.
-She taunts Sun Wukong, provoking him, and engaging him into attacking her by using his powers, and only he could hear her.
+After some time, Baigujing returned disguised as an elderly woman, lying to the group that the village girl from earlier was her daughter.
+Sun Wukong sees through Baigujing's disguise once again and kills her.
+Angered, Tang Sanzang performs the Band-tightening spell again, but Sha Wujing placates the situation.
+The group continues to not believe Sun.
+When Baigujing returns a third time as an elderly man asking about his daughter and wife, the group immediately feels guilty, as they believe they were the two women Sun Wukong had slain.
+Baigujing taunts Sun Wukong with its powers, which only Sun could hear, provoking him into attacking it.

-Having a short-temper due to his provocation by her, he finally beats her with his staff and kills the demon, revealing that she was just a skeleton spirit.
+Provoked, Sun finally beats Baigujing with his staff and kills the demon, revealing that it was just a skeleton spirit.
 Sun Wukong shows this to Tang Sanzang, who initially believes him, but Zhu Bajie convinces Tang Sanzang that Sun Wukong transformed the corpse into a skeleton to evade the Band-tightening spell.
-Tang Sanzang is angry at Sun Wukong at his reckless slaying and scolds him.
-He cuts his ties with Sun Wukong and sends him away.
-Hurt by his master's words, Sun Wukong leaves and returns to Water Curtain Cave.
+Tang Sanzang furiously scolds Sun Wukong for his reckless slaying.
+He cuts his ties with Sun Wukong and banishes him.
+Feeling upset by hearing his master's words, Sun Wukong leaves and returns to Water Curtain Cave.
 In his absence, Tang Sanzang gets caught by another demon – the Yellow Robe Demon that Zhu Bajie and Sha Wujing cannot defeat.
-Zhu Bajie has no choice but is forced to ask for Sun Wukong's help to save Tang Sanzang and the group finally starts to believe in Sun Wukong — who also forgives them after they apologized to him for their misunderstandings due to Baigujing's deception — for what he can see what others can't see and continue to their journey West.
+Zhu Bajie has no choice but to ask for Sun Wukong's help to save Tang Sanzang.
+The group finally starts to believe in Sun Wukong, who also forgives them after they apologize to him for misunderstanding Baigujing's deception.
+The group continue to their journey West afterwards.